xogroup/bunnybus/API.md

 #### `Singleton([config])`

-Retrieves a singleton instance of BunnyBus.
+Sets up new, or retrieves an existing singleton instance of BunnyBus.
 Accepts a configuration parameter.
 See [`config`](#config) for allowed options.

 ```javascript
 const BunnyBus = require('bunnybus');